carolynvs/drakespec/purpose-and-goals.md

 runs no deeper than this._

-A new generation of CI/CD platforms (including the likes of Argo and Tekton Pipelines) is emerging that model jobs, pipelines, etc. as Kubernetes resources (i.e. CRDs-- custom resource definitions).
-While the drakespec authors stop short of overtly criticizing this approach, it should be noted that this is an approach was considered for drakespec and rejected because the authors wished neither to constrain the implementation of drakespec-compliant platforms by mandating a dependency on Kubernetes (devdrake, for instance does not rely on Kubernetes) nor presume or require pipeline authors to be competent Kubernetes users.
+A new generation of CI/CD platforms (including the likes of Argo and Tekton Pipelines) is emerging that models jobs, pipelines, etc. as Kubernetes resources (i.e. CRDs-- custom resource definitions).
+While the drakespec authors stop short of overtly criticizing this approach, it should be noted that this approach was considered for drakespec and rejected because the authors wished neither to constrain the implementation of drakespec-compliant platforms by mandating a dependency on Kubernetes ([__devdrake__](https://github.com/lovethedrake/devdrake), for instance does not rely on Kubernetes) nor presume or require pipeline authors to be competent Kubernetes users.